muratk5n/thirdwave/en/README.md

 ---

 Europe, landmass-wise, is very small compared to Asia.
-US/Canada are far from the West direction, but they can keep bickering over on the Pacific.
+US/Canada are far from the West direction, but they can go on bickering on the East, over the Pacific...
 Maybe good for my native hood, both sides go the f--k away to somewhere else

 [[-]](https://pbs.twimg.com/media/FNHXrneXMAA--B0?format=png&name=small)